aad010/password-generator/README.md

-This application allows users to generate 15-letter passwords.
+This application allows users to generate two randomized 15-letter passwords at the click of one button.

 URL Link: https://arb-pass-gen.netlify.app/